groupvine/gv-doc/3-send/1-sendOnline.md

 Note

-* Emails will be "From" the sender's display name, which is their First Name and Last Name attributes as they are set in their Profile.
+* Emails will be "From" the sender's display name, which is the First Name and Last Name attributes as they are set in their Profile.

 * Links in Preview are deactivated.